Gianni Pettenati: Life and career

-Gianni Pettenati started very early winning a music contest when he was 8 years old and acted in a play Pirandello.
+Gianni Pettenati started very early, winning a music contest when he was 8 years old and acted in a play by Pirandello.
 In April 1965 he won the Festival di Bellaria, then joined a group called the Juniors in 1966 to record "Come una pietra che rotola", a cover version of "Like a Rolling Stone" originally by Bob Dylan.
-This was followed by "Il superuomo" again with the Juniors, this time a cover of "Sunshine Superman" by Donovan, with the B-side being "Puoi farmi piangere", a cover of "I Put a Spell on You" from Screamin' Jay Hawkins.
+This was followed by "Il superuomo" again with the Juniors, this time a cover of "Sunshine Superman" by Donovan, with the B-side being "Puoi farmi piangere", a cover of "I Put a Spell on You" by Screamin' Jay Hawkins.

-His greatest success came with "Bandiera Gialla" the Italian version of "The Pied Piper".
+His greatest success came in 1966 with "Bandiera gialla", the Italian version of "The Pied Piper".
 In 1967, he participated in the Sanremo Music Festival with "La rivoluzione" and again in 1968 with "La tramontana".

-Pettenati continued to sing with mostly repertoire of his earlier hits in the 1960s.
-He was on stage in musical theater "Quei bravi ragazzi", with a history of Italian song told from memory.
-With Pettenati as story teller there were five artists accompanying him: Delia Rimoldi (actress and singer), Raffaele Koheler (trumpet player of the Banda Osiris and Ottavo Ricther), Maurizio Dosi (actor and accordion player) and Luca Maciachini (vocals and guitar).
+Pettenati continued to sing a repertoire mostly consisting of his earlier hits in the 1960s.
+He was on stage in the musical Quei bravi ragazzi, with a history of Italian song told from memory.
+With Pettenati as storyteller, there were five artists accompanying him: Delia Rimoldi (actress and singer), Raffaele Koheler (trumpet player of the Banda Osiris and Ottavo Ricther), Maurizio Dosi (actor and accordion player) and Luca Maciachini (vocals and guitar).

 Gianni Pettenati was also a musical critic, author of novels, plays and many books on the history of Italian music.
 His published works include: